Wooty-B/LX2K_Guide/README.md

 You will need the following items:
  - 512MB+ MicroSD card
  - 2GB+ USB Thumb Drive
- - USB Ethernet Adaptor (try sticking with generic, Realtek based chips if possible)
+ - USB Ethernet Adapter (try sticking with generic, Realtek based chips if possible)
  - Build computer/SBC with an SD slot or adaptor
  - (recommended) Micro USB cable
  - (recommended) Radeon GCN 5th Gen or lower